tankubopa777/Java-play-game-with-ajarn-pao/README.md

 ## How to Play

-1.You need run server file first before start client.
+1. You need run server file first before start client.
-2.Start client and let's fun.
+2. Start client and let's fun.

 ## Contributing